 There are specific guidelines about when you can and can’t use a PJC and how they can affect your future.

 The North Carolina Department of Motor Vehicles only allows two PJCs every five years.
 If you receive an additional violation within that time frame, it’s important to note that the existing tickets won’t “come back.”
 Instead, if you have a PJC and receive an additional ticket or driving offense, you won’t have to pay the fine or receive license points from your previous ticket, even if a second prayer for judgement continued isn’t granted.

 Using two PJCs within two years will negatively affect your insurance (more on that below), but by avoiding the license points, you can prevent license suspension.
 Additionally, if you receive a moving violation while your license is suspended, a PJC will keep you from more severe punishments, as well as losing your license all together.

 Your car insurance looks at PJCs a bit differently and insurance points and license points are separate.
 They will only accept one PJC every three years per insurance policy.
 This means that if you, your partner, and your child are all on an insurance policy, only one of you can use a PJC during this period.
 If you have been granted a PJC, and your partner gets a ticket, they may not want to use a PJC because the insurance points from the original ticket may go into effect at that point, causing rates to go up.
 In that case, you may want to fight the ticket to try and get it removed from your record.

 When Not to Use a PJC

-Have You Been Charged with a Driving Violation?
+Have You Been Charged with a Traffic Offense in Raleigh?

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.